Is therapy covered by my insurance?

 Office Hours

 A psychiatrist has a medical degree (an M.D. or D.O.), which means the psychiatrist has completed medical school and is a physician.
 After medical school, to be a general psychiatrist (i.e. mainly sees adult patients), a physician receives an additional 4 years of psychiatric training.
 A child and adolescent psychiatrist has had 3 years of general psychiatric training and then 2 additional years of child training and typically sees children, adolescent and adults.
-Psychiatrists can provide therapy and prescribe medications.
-A psychologist has a doctoral degree (Ph.D., Psy.D, or sometimes and Ed.D.).
-Psychologists generally have a Bachelor’s Degree, a Master’s Degree in psychology, and a Doctoral Degree in psychology, all of which require 8 to 9 years of college, plus 1 year of applied internship, and 2 years of post-doctoral training.
-They generally provide therapy and/or neuropsychological testing.
-They cannot prescribe medication.
-A therapist or counselor has a Bachelor’s Degree plus a Master’s Degree in either Marriage and Family therapy, Counseling, or Social Work.
-They provide therapy only.
+Psychiatrists can prescribe medications and some provide therapy.

 What is the difference between a D.O. and an M.D.?